 Take a look at this guy, George Bryant.
 He’s a blogger and foodie who runs the website, Civilized Caveman Cooking.
 He creates his own products, but from a look around his site he’s also an affiliate and an advertiser:

 The way he gathered his fame and endorsements is through creating daily, valuable content to people in his niche.
-One of the most innovative ways he does it is through his Snapchat Cooking Show, wich you can see here:
+One of the most innovative ways he does it is through his Snapchat Cooking Show.

-He’s just going about his daily life doing what he normally would – cooking and creating Paleo recipes – but all he’s done is record it and share it with people.
+He just goes about his daily life doing what he normally would – cooking and creating Paleo recipes – but all he’s done is record it and share it with people.
 And, it’s a big sales tool for his products as well.
 How?

 Well if you want to go back and find the recipe again – remember, Snapchat disappears – you can find it on his site.
 Where, not only does it show you the complete recipe: